 mental health care

-Fostering high value medical specialty care
+medical and surgical specialty care

 Other emerging areas of health services research concentration at Ci2i include geriatrics and women Veterans’ health.
 Ci2i also embraces the same spirit of innovation in its educational work, using new electronic means to link like-minded fellows and career development awardees around the country.